kylev/docker-hubot/README.md

     --adapter slack
 ```

-## Extending the Image
+## As a Base Image

-Want to build your own image with hubot-auth added for fine tuned control?
+Want to build your own image with a custom script and hubot-auth added for fine tuned control and your own custom script?
 Just write your own `Dockerfile`.
 I've included `[jq](https://stedolan.github.io/jq/)` in the image to simplify handling JSON configs.

 ``` console
 FROM kylev/hubot:latest